-The first proposal-call for the Operations Commissioning Phase (OCP1) was released in May 2020.
-The support provided to the community during the proposal process via the newly developed help desk was significant.
-In particular, the support required and provided by the DKIST science team turns out to be much higher than anticipated.
+We expect the OCP1 to conclude in early CY 2023.
+The proposal call for OCP2 was released in June 2022.
+The proposal review process and experiment generation will occur in the first quarter of FY 2023.
+The support provided to the community during the proposal process continues to be taxing on the science team.
 As expected, the level of required science support increased significantly during the proposal preparation and execution phase, when selected proposals must be converted to executable experiments, tested, and executed in service mode.
-Consequently, additional science support was added to the DKIST operations staffing.
-Hiring and on-boarding of additional science support experienced delays due to the COVID-19 situation and associated restrictions.
+In FY 2022, we were able to hire two science positions.
+Hiring and on-boarding of staff continues to be a challenge in all areas, including science support.